 - The House of Sforza acquired the Duchy of Milan from the Visconti family in the middle of the 15th century.
 The House of Sforza was a ruling family of Renaissance Italy.

 - Francesco I Sforza had founded the Sforza dynasty in Milan, Italy, and had ruled Milan as the Duke of Milan from 1450 to 1466.

 10 Things To Do in Milan

 Milan Cathedral is the largest church in Italy.
-This Roman Catholic church is built in Italian Gothic style.
-Duomo is the fourth largest church in the world after St. Peter’s Basilica in Vatican City, The Cathedral Basilica of the National Shrine of Our Lady Aparecida in Brazil, and Seville Cathedral in Spain.
+This Roman Catholic church is built in the Italian Gothic style.
+Duomo is the fourth largest church in the world after St. Peter's Basilica in Vatican City, The Cathedral Basilica of the National Shrine of Our Lady Aparecida in Brazil, and Seville Cathedral in Spain.

 The construction of the cathedral began in the 14th century.

 Piazza del Duomo is the main square and the center of Milan.
 The piazza is surrounded by several historic buildings.
 The important buildings around the Piazza include the Duomo, the arcade of The Galleria Vittorio Emanuele II, and the Royal Palace.

 In the center of the piazza is The Monument to King Victor Emmanuel II.
 This equestrian statue is impressive in its size.